NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

             # END NEW
 ```

 Next, let's update the circle to add the `hover_gesture`.
 This will increase the circle in size when hovered over.
-Let's also change the `1` value like we did for `Line` to `value_normalized` and also add the gesture to `sc.Arc`:
+Let's also change the `1` value like you did for `Line` to `value_normalized` and also add the gesture to `sc.Arc`:

 ```python
             # Circle